PLgitdev/mvavgbot/README.md

 The database will build on entry after the market is selected.

-If you do not complete a buy or stop the program you will need to clear before next use.
+If you do not complete a buy or you stop the program without a command you will need to clear before next use.

 This is for use with MongoDB.